 Pedestrian Accidents

 When pedestrians are struck by vehicles, the damage to the unprotected person is often significant.
 Often, these accidents result in the death of the pedestrian.
 This is incredibly common in high-traffic areas like school zones, although these deadly accidents can happen anywhere.
+A pedestrian accident in Duluth can help in those cases.

 Medical Malpractice

 If a doctor or other medical practitioner was negligent in their actions or caused an error that led to death, they could be liable.
 Wrongful death claims are typically filed when misdiagnosis, failure to diagnose, prescription errors, or surgical errors occur.
 Medical malpractice can occur for other reasons as well.
+Talk to a Duluth medical malpractice lawyer if you suffered due to a medical error.

 Get Justice for the Wrongful Death of Your Loved One

 While money will not bring back your deceased loved one, it will make it easier for you to recover from the consequences of their death.
 An experienced Duluth wrongful death lawyer at Barrios Virguez can offer you the compassion and support you need to get through these difficult times.
-To get in touch with a wrongful death attorney in Duluth, GA, use the contact form on this page or call our office to schedule a free consultation today.

 Call or text 678-888-2222 or complete a Free Case Evaluation form